jcarlini-dot/GammaPBHPlotter/README.md

 What differentiates these distribution methods is what specific probability density function they follow.
 The Gaussian and non-Gaussian collapse PDFs are based upon a model of PBH formation and early universe structure from the paper "The Formation Probability of Primordial Black Holes" by Matteo Biagetti et al. Due to the specific limitations of that model, it only remains accurate for a limited range of values for the standard deviation (σ).
 Only values within that range may be simulated by this software.

-0.03 < σ < 0.255 for the case of the Gaussian collapse.
+0.03 < σ < 0.255 for the case of the Gaussian collapse.\
-0.04 < σ < 0.16 for the case of non-Gaussian collapse
+0.04 < σ < 0.16 for the case of non-Gaussian collapse.

 For the lognormal distribution, it is a simpler and more malleable model which can accommodate values of standard deviations as long as σ > 0.
 That being said, values of σ=2 or lower are recommended for utility as any higher of a spread would most of the distribution lying outside of our mass range.